-Additional references and links will be posted during the course at http://courses.eas.ualberta.ca/eas421
+Additional references and links will be posted during the course at http://courses.eas.ualberta.ca/eas521

-Note: For students who took EAS 233 in 2008 and earlier, there have been some changes to the content of this prerequisite course.
-The 2009/2010 course manual for EAS 233 contains summary sections on many of the major structures covered.
-Copies of this manual will be provided on request if you took EAS 233 in 2008 or before.
+Note: For students who have not taken EAS 233 at the University of Alberta in 2009 or 2010, the course manual for EAS 233 contains summary sections on many of the major structures covered in that course.
+Copies of this manual will be provided on request if did not take EAS 233 in 2009 or 2010.